Lois-Wong/Detecting-Suicide-Ideation/README.md

 [![Suicidal-Example.png](https://i.postimg.cc/D0D81FY2/Suicidal-Example.png)](https://postimg.cc/QKQ83L3P)

 This study shows that a word's presence in a document/social media post plays a significant role in the task of identifying individuals with suicide ideation -- some words more than others.
-Below is a word cloud, which visualizes the most representative (common) words of each class.
+Below is a word cloud, which showcases the most representative (common) words of each class.
 Further work can be done in crosschecking this ordering of words vs their weights assigned by not just the SVC model but also the Logistic Regression, Decision Tree, and Naive Bayes models.

 [![Suicidal-Word-Cloud.png](https://i.postimg.cc/fTdYG6x0/Suicidal-Word-Cloud.png)](https://postimg.cc/Yhp4gDDp)

 [![Non-Suicidal-Word-Cloud.png](https://i.postimg.cc/66ySFLYG/Non-Suicidal-Word-Cloud.png)](https://postimg.cc/s1CwhSFV)

 **Future research and development:** Comparing the two feature values shows an interesting dichotomy in the feature importance assigned "feel".
 It has a high positive score in classifying our first post as non-suicidal and a negative importance in classifying our second post as suicidal.
 This gives way to a theory that the absense of certain words is a significant feature in gauging a post's non-membership of a class -- and in a binary classification problem, its membership of the second class.
 Because it is impossible for a person/post to be both or neither suicidal nor non-suicidal, saying that a post is not [suicidal] is synonymous with saying it is [not suicidal].

+**Next steps and recommendations:** We can explore this possibility by **using the pandas query function to compile two lists of words: Those that appear only in suicidal posts and those that only appear in non-suicidal posts.** One might begin by **building two vocabularies**, the first consisting of every unique word from the all the posts in the suicidal class, and the second consisting of every unique word from the non-suicidal class.
+It may be illuminating to **go through these two vocabularies and make a list of [words that appear in class 1 and not in class 0] and another list of [words that appear in class 0 and not in class 1]**.
+Additionally, one could **cross check the model permutation importance scores of words in these two lists to see if they have high absolute permutation importance values.**

-Additionally, further work can be done in improving the performance of the best classification model.
-The best model can be extended or even replaced by experimenting with or incorporating other algorithms and techniques, such as ensemble methods or recurrent neural networks.
+Additionally, further work can be done in improving the performance of the best classification model. **The best model can be extended, further fine-tuned, or even replaced by experimenting with or incorporating other algorithms and techniques, such as ensemble methods or recurrent neural networks**.
+Future exploration can also be done in **crosschecking the importance of words, as indicated by the word cloud, and the words' weights, assigned by not just the SVC model but also the Logistic Regression, Decision Tree, and Naive Bayes models.**

 ### Rationale

 The problem this project tries to solve is the growing rate of suicide.
-A lot undetected.
-Stick in statistics.
-On prevention and detection, starting with ideation.

 According to the CDC, suicide rates increased 30% between 2000 and 2018, and in 2020, suicide was among the top 9 leading causes of death for individuals aged 10-64, taking the lives of 45,979 people that year.
 The number of individuals who think about or attempt suicide is even greater, with an estimated 12.2 million American adults seriously considering suicide in 2020, 3.2 million planned attempts, and 1.2 million actual attempts.
 (Centers for Disease Control and Prevention [CDC], 2022)

 Suicide can be prevented, and the first step to prevention is identifying those in need of support/treatment.